subspace-com/fast_afpacket/README.md

 ### Authors

-fast_afpacket was designed and authored by [Blain Smith](https://github.com/blainsmith) and [Joe williams](https://github.com/joewilliams) at [Subspace](https://subspace.com/) in our high resolution network telemetry system.
+fast_afpacket was designed and authored by [Blain Smith](https://github.com/blainsmith) and [Joe williams](https://github.com/joewilliams) at [Subspace](https://subspace.com/) for use in our high resolution network telemetry system.